 Experimental Design and A/B Tests

 ...and much more!
 There's also an entire section on machine learning with Apache Spark, which lets you scale up these techniques to "big data" analyzed on a computing cluster.
-And you'll also get access to this course's Facebook Group, where you can stay in touch with your classmates.

 If you're new to Python, don't worry - the course starts with a crash course.
 If you've done some programming before, you should pick it up quickly.
 This course shows you how to get set up on Microsoft Windows-based PC's, Linux desktops, and Macs.

 If you’re a programmer looking to switch into an exciting new career track, or a data analyst looking to make the transition into the tech industry – this course will teach you the basic techniques used by real-world industry data scientists.
 These are topics any successful technologist absolutely needs to know about, so what are you waiting for?
 Enroll now!

 "I started doing your course...
 Eventually I got interested and never thought that I will be working for corporate before a friend offered me this job.
 I am learning a lot which was impossible to learn in academia and enjoying it thoroughly.
 To me, your course is the one that helped me understand how to work with corporate problems.
 How to think to be a success in corporate AI research.
 I find you the most impressive instructor in ML, simple yet convincing." - Kanad Basu, PhD